 Trans fatty acids occur naturally in small amounts in certain foods such as meat and cheese (ruminant sources) but the public health risk comes from industrial or artificial trans fats, produced by partially hydrogenating vegetable oils.
 Partially hydrogenated oils (PHOs) are favoured by food manufacturers for their longer shelf life.

-In 2015, the US Food and Drug Administration revoked the Generally Recognised As Safe (GRAS) status of industrially trans fats, and as of Monday this week (18 June), partially hydrogenated oils are banned in the US.
+In 2015, the US Food and Drug Administration revoked the Generally Recognised As Safe (GRAS) status of industrial trans fats, and as of Monday this week (18 June), partially hydrogenated oils are banned in the US.

 Use of PHOs is not banned in Europe but has been reduced on a voluntary basis by many manufacturers, although use is higher in certain member states in Eastern Europe.